 - They restore a healthy bite to make chewing easy.

 - They may maintain facial contours.

-- May decreases damage to other teeth from an uneven bite.
+- May decrease damage to other teeth from an uneven bite.

 Are There Different Types Of Dental Bridges?

-The traditional dental bridges use a crown that is directly planted to the missing area.
+The traditional dental bridges use a crown that is directly positioned to replace the crown of the missing tooth.
 They are the most common type of implant that is used by dentists.
-The crowns used in the procedure are made of ceramic or porcelain.
+The crowns used in the procedure are made of metal (gold or stainless steel) ceramic or porcelain.